Grade 9

 Canadian and International Law - Grade 12, University Course (CLN 4U1)

-This course examines and analyses basic principles of Canadian justice and civil rights.
+This course examines and analyses the basic principles of Canadian justice and civil rights.
 As well as international law issues, Canada's role in the global community and conflict resolution will be studied.

-This is a university level preparation course studying crucial issues affecting the developing and developed regions of our world.
-Demographic issues such as China's one child policy and Europe's declining population, to give or not to give and other foreign aid related issues, AIDS in Africa, human rights issues such as sweatshops and discrimination against women, and many other issues of our time are just a few of the highlights of this course.
+This is a university-level preparation course studying crucial issues affecting the developing and developed regions of our world.
+Demographic issues such as China's one-child policy and Europe's declining population, to give or not to give and other foreign aid-related issues, AIDS in Africa, human rights issues such as sweatshops and discrimination against women, and many other issues of our time are just a few of the highlights of this course.